-(2) Total return is based on the change in market price per share assuming an investment at the initial offering price of \$15.00 per share.
-Total return also takes into account dividends and distributions, if any, reinvested in accordance with the Company s dividend reinvestment plan.
-Interim periods are not annualized.
+(2) Total return is based on the change in market price per share during the respective periods.
+It also takes into account dividends and distributions, if any, reinvested in accordance with the Company s dividend reinvestment plan.
+Total return is not annualized.